Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 According to the anecdote, Winfield had to be placed under constraint while on a business trip to Chicago and returned to Providence.
 De Camp relates: “Alone in his hotel room, he suddenly began crying out that the chambermaid had insulted him and that his wife was being assaulted on the floor above.”
 (48)

-Stylistically, Moore’s prose-poem may also draw some inspiration from Grant Morrison’s “Lovecraft in Heaven” from The Starry Wisdom: A Tribute to H. P. Lovecraft.
+Stylistically, Moore’s prose-poem shares some similarities with Grant Morrison’s “Lovecraft in Heaven” from The Starry Wisdom: A Tribute to H. P. Lovecraft.

 - The scene is a hotel room, a woman’s suitcase strewn across the floor – easy to tell because of the hairbrush and perfume spray bottle.